 Kampala Nightlife

 Did you know that Kampala city doesn’t sleep?
 True story.
 Kampala is busy both day and night.
 As the day breaks, the ‘night owls‘ (such as myself) hunt for where the ‘vibe’ is.
-Kampala’s nightlife is absolutely insane and captivating.
-This city of 4 million residents transforms into a beauty of lights, music, and energy.
+Kampala’s nightlife is insane and captivating.

-Tens of thousands of Kampala’s teenagers, adults and expats pour into the streets, and boda-bodas begin their night shift, ferrying night revellers from club to club, usually in groups of 2 to 3 persons per bike!
+Between 10 and 11 p.m., tens of thousands of Kampala’s teenagers, adults, and expats pour into the streets, and boda-boda riders begin their night shift, ferrying night revellers from club to club, usually in groups of two to three people per bike!

 1. Club Illusion

 Location: Club Illusion is located inside Acacia Mall, 2nd Floor.
-Acacia Mall is located on 14-18 Cooper Rd, Kampala.
-Cafe Javas Kisementi, another popular hang out joint, is just opposite the mall on Kira Road.
+Acacia Mall is situated on 14-18 Cooper Rd, Kampala.
+Cafe Javas Kisementi, another popular hang-out joint, is just opposite the mall on Kira Road.

 2. Guvnor Uganda

-If you prefer a mature crowd, then Guvnor (Ange Noir) is your go-to spot.
-Back in the mid and late 90s Angenoir had two lounges under the same roof: the ground floor was for the general public while level one (then called Guvnor) was for the city’s richer clientele.
+Guvnor (Ange Noir) is your go-to spot if you prefer a mature crowd.
+In the mid and late 90s, Ange Noir had two lounges under the same roof: the ground floor was for the general public, while level one (then called Guvnor) was for the city’s more affluent clientele.

-The club has a blend of contemporary hits and some wonderful throwback tunes, from Afrobeats to dancehall.
+The club blends contemporary hits and fantastic throwback tunes, from Afrobeats to dancehall and Zairean Lingala.
 The sound systems are simply top-notch.

-Across the road from Angenoir was and possibly still is, Club-Silk, where high school teenagers used to frequent to dance to hip-hop and RnB.
+Across the road from Ange Noir was, and possibly still is, Club Silk, where high school teenagers used to dance to hip-hop and R&B. Unfortunately, high-profile clubs such as Guvnor and Club Silk lack a social media presence.

 Location: Guvnor is located in Kampala’s industrial area, 6th Street, about 2 km from Kampala city centre.